Mini Crab Cakes

 - Taste – Filled with fresh crab meat and seasonings, these mini crab cakes are so flavorful.

-- Crab meat – Crab claw meat is great to use for the grab cakes.
+- Crab meat – Crab claw meat or lump crab meat is the best to use for the mini crab cakes.
 Imitation crab meat will not work in the recipe.

 - Panko – Panko bread crumbs give these crab cakes a crunchy outer texture.